 Teriyaki Chicken Marinade

-- 1 lb /500g chicken thighs boneless and chopped into bitesize pieces
+- 1 lb /500g boneless, skinless chicken thighs chopped into pieces

 - 1 tablespoon vegetable oil